LLM-MemCluster: Empowering Large Language Models with Dynamic Memory for Text Clustering: Experiments

+To address RQ3, we evaluate the robustness of LLM-MemCluster against variations in experimental conditions, specifically focusing on the hyperparameter sensitivity and the stability under randomized dataset execution orders.

-In order to answer RQ3, we analyze the sensitivity of LLM-MemCluster to its core hyperparameter: the transition threshold for the Dual-Prompt Strategy.
+\paragraph{Hyperparameter Sensitivity} We first analyze the sensitivity to the core hyperparameter: the transition threshold for the Dual-Prompt Strategy.
 This threshold determines when the model switches from the initial, exploratory relaxed prompt to the subsequent, consolidative strict prompt.
 We operationalize this threshold as an offset applied to the upper bound of the target range ($K_{max}$).
 A positive offset extends the exploratory phase, while a negative offset accelerates the consolidation process.

 We evaluated a broad spectrum of offsets: -10, 0, +10, +50, +100, and +200.
-The results are visualized in Figure~\ref{fig:hyperparam_robustness}, which plots performance against different threshold offsets, with detailed results in Appendix~\ref{app:hyperparam_table}.
+The results are visualized in Figure~\ref{fig:hyperparam_robustness}, which plots performance against different threshold offsets, with detailed results in Appendix~\ref{app:hyperparam_sensitivity}.
 While the average performance across all datasets (Figure~\ref{fig:hyper_avg}) shows relatively flat curves, this stability is even more evident on individual datasets.
 For instance, on FewNerd (Figure~\ref{fig:hyper_fewnerd}), the ARI score is exceptionally stable, fluctuating only minimally between a peak of 53.1 (default offset) and a low of 49.4.
 Even on Massive-D (Figure~\ref{fig:hyper_massived}), which exhibits more variance, performance peaks at an offset of 0 (53.8 ARI) and remains competitive across a wide range.
-This low sensitivity indicates that the model's effectiveness is not critically dependent on precise hyperparameter tuning.

 Notably, the framework performs well even at the extremes.
-An extended exploratory phase (offset +200) yields a strong ARI of 52.9 and the highest average NMI of 81.0.
-Conversely, an accelerated transition (offset -10) also maintains a robust 51.2 ARI.
-This resilience at the boundaries, mirrored across representative datasets, highlights the inherent robustness and self-correcting capacity of the dual-prompt mechanism, which adapts effectively to minor variations in the consolidation timing process.
+An extended exploratory phase (offset +200) yields a strong ARI of 44.0 and the highest average NMI of 67.5.
+Conversely, an accelerated transition (offset -10) also maintains a robust 42.6 ARI.
+This resilience at the boundaries, mirrored across representative datasets, highlights the inherent robustness and self-correcting capacity of the dual-prompt mechanism, which adapts effectively to minor variations in the consolidation timing and control process.